Orbital speed: Mean orbital speed

-Where M is the (greater) mass around which this negligible mass or body is orbiting, and v_{e} is the escape velocity.
+Where M is the (greater) mass around which this negligible mass or body is orbiting, and v_{e} is the escape velocity at a distance from the center of the primary body equal to the radius of the orbit.

 For an object in an eccentric orbit orbiting a much larger body, the length of the orbit decreases with orbital eccentricity e, and is an ellipse.
 This can be used to obtain a more accurate estimate of the average orbital speed:

 The mean orbital speed decreases with eccentricity.

 Instantaneous orbital speed

 For the instantaneous orbital speed of a body at any given point in its trajectory, both the mean distance and the instantaneous distance are taken into account:

 where μ is the standard gravitational parameter of the orbited body, r is the distance at which the speed is to be calculated, and a is the length of the semi-major axis of the elliptical orbit.
 This expression is called the vis-viva equation.

 For the Earth at perihelion, the value is:

 which is slightly faster than Earth's average orbital speed of 29,800 m/s, as expected from Kepler's 2nd Law.